 - arrangements where a management company provides all the necessary facilities for a production company or another body such as local operatic society but takes no further part in the venture (i.e. the management company effectively hires out the theatre) when there may be an exempt supply under Group 1 of Schedule 9; or

 - other places of entertainment such as concert halls, stadia, etc.

 c.
 Previous decisions

 Existing decisions given to theatres licensed under the Theatre Act 1968 that exempt licences to occupy have been granted to production companies were not to be disturbed unless the conditions of paragraph b. were met and both the management and the production company asked to follow the new procedure.

 d.
 Policy responsibility

-The HQ Branch with policy responsibility for this is VAT Supply Policy Team.
+Policy responsibility for this is with the VAT Supply Policy Team.